JeanMichelSouchon/InitJava/README.md

     Script that let you create a point A & B and translate the Point A to new coordinate and show us the distance between A & B
 - Figures :
     Script that create 3 Figures: A Triangle, A circle and a Polygone. the perimeter and their surface are also calculated and displayed
+- TP1 :
+    Many little exercice that helps using the syntax
+- Scanneur:
+    Script that open an interface with the user to collect the user's name and age

 ## function and fixes coming